nextgis/docs_ngcom/source/hide_data_export.rst

 =============================================

 .. note::
-   This option is available only to users with Administrator rights.
+   This option is available on `Premium <https://nextgis.com/pricing-base/>`_ subscribtion plan.
+Settings can by changed only by users with Administrator rights.

 To hide the ability to export data from Web GIS from certain categories of users, you need to: